 (Also sometimes called Christening)

 People bring their newborn babies for baptism for all sorts of reasons and whoever you are interested in bringing your child, you are very welcome.
-We baptise infants on the majority of Sundays through the year at 12.15pm.
-We usually baptise two children at these services.
+We baptise infants on the majority of Sundays through the year.
+Because of COVID only the children of one family will be baptised at each service.

 If your child is over the age of four or you seek baptism as an adult then we would expect you to do this in the context of being parents or being an adult who is making a commitment to come to church.
 Jesus was baptised in the river Jordan and this was a turning point in his life – you can read the story in the Bible at the beginning of Mark’s Gospel in the New Testament.
 Jesus told his followers to baptise others as a sign that they had turned away from their old life, and begun a new life as Christ’s disciples.